AVSBlog/avsblog.github.io/_posts/2020-10-15-how-to-migrate-legacy-vmware-workload-to-avs.md

 ![ESXi Upgrade for HCX](/assets/images/posts/2020-10-15/esxi-upgrade-for-hcx.png)

-## Upsupported VMware Infrastrucutre to Azure VMware Solution - Upgrade and Migration steps
+## Upsupported VMware Infrastructure to Azure VMware Solution - Upgrade and Migration steps

 Below are the complete list of steps that depict the migration path from On Prem legacy unsupported infrastructure to Azure VMware Solutions